blasvinas/golang/README.md

 a[5] = 8
 ```

 The length of the array must be known at compilation time, so you cannot use a variable to define the number of elements.
-The following won't compile.
+The following program won't compile.

 ```go
 package main